jaap3/sourcebuilder/README.rst

 ``truncate(self)``
 ******************
-Discard generated source and memory buffer.
+Discard generated source and memory buffer and resets the indent level.

 ``close()``
 ***********